Mid Cambridge Neighborhood Conservation District

-Below are applications for the July 5, 2022 meeting.
+Below are the applications for the Monday, March 6, 2023 meeting:

 The Mid Cambridge Neighborhood Conservation District was established in 1985 by the Cambridge City Council.
 The District is bordered by Prospect Street to the east, Prescott Street to the west, Kirkland Street and the Somerville city line to the north, and Massachusetts Avenue to the south.

 The District is regulated by the Mid Cambridge Neighborhood Conservation District Commission, a group of Cambridge citizens appointed by the City Manager.

 Both advisory and binding reviews are conducted by the Commission depending on the scope of work.
 The Commission encourages property owners, contractors, architects, developers, or anyone working on a project within the District to contact staff during the planning stages of the project.
 If you are planning a project within the District, please e-mail Allison Crosbie or call 617-349-4686.
 To learn more about the review process, please visit the Districts & Historic Properties page.

 - A Certificate of Non-Applicability will be issued for work done in kind (work which matches existing conditions exactly), interior alterations, alterations not visible from any public way, and any other work which does not require review by the neighborhood conservation district commission.
 These certificates are generally issued by the Historical Commission staff on-the-spot.

 - A Certificate of Appropriateness will be issued for reviewable alterations which the neighborhood conservation district commission deems not incongruous to the character of the property in question.